Mangalam-17/Vault-Of-Codes-Internship-2025/README.md

 ## Overview

-This is an Interactive Resume Builder that allows users to input personal information, education, experience, and skills, and see a live preview of their resume on the same page.
-It includes a dark/light mode toggle, dynamic addition of education and experience fields, and responsive design.
+An intuitive, responsive web application for creating and previewing a professional resume interactively.
+Users can fill out their information, add multiple education and experience entries, and see a real-time preview of the resume.
+The app includes a downloadable PDF feature and a dynamic progress bar for enhanced user engagement.

 ---

 ## Features

-- Responsive, clean monochrome design with minimalist style
+- **Responsive UI:** Clean, minimalistic design adaptable to various screen sizes.
+- **Live Resume Preview:** Updates in real-time as the user fills out the form.
+- **Dynamic Input Fields:** Add multiple education and experience entries easily.
+- **Dark/Light Mode Toggle:** Switch between light and dark themes seamlessly.
+- **Progress Bar:** Animated bar at the top indicating how much of the form is completed.
-- Real-time updating resume preview as user inputs data
+- **Downloadable PDF:** Export the resume preview as a well-formatted PDF document.
-- Dynamic addition of multiple entries for Education and Experience
-- Tag-like skill input support with comma-separated values
-- Dark and Light mode with toggle button
-- Clear form functionality to reset inputs and preview
-- Hover animations on form and preview cards for better UX
+- **Clear Form:** Reset all inputs quickly to start over.

 ---

 ## How to Use

-1. Open `index.html` in a modern web browser.
+1. Open `index.html` in any modern web browser.
-2. Fill out the personal information (name, phone, email, summary).
+2. Fill out the personal information fields (name, phone, email, summary).
-3. Add education and experience entries by clicking "+ Add Education" or "+ Add Experience".
+3. Add education entries using the "+ Add Education" button.
+4. Add experience entries using the "+ Add Experience" button.
-4. Enter skills as a comma-separated list.
+5. Enter skills as a comma-separated list.
-5. See the live preview update instantly on the right side.
+6. Watch your resume update live on the right preview panel.
+7. Track your progress with the animated progress bar at the top.
+8. Click the **Download PDF** button to save your resume.
-6. Use the toggle button in the header to switch between dark and light mode.
+9. Use the **Clear Form** button to reset everything.
-7. Click "Clear Form" to reset the form and preview.
+10. Toggle dark mode with the switch in the header.

 ## Screenshots Preview